-11.3.2.
+8.3.2.
 Communication through the media (Communication Unit)

 The role of the media during disasters must be defined and managed through a consultative process involving the media, role players involved in response and recovery efforts, and communities routinely affected by disasters or impending disasters.
-The PDMC will establish and manage ongoing relations with relevant local and national media.
+The Communications unit will establish and manage ongoing relations with relevant local and national media.
+Communication will be done in terms with the City's Communication Plan.